ArthurTRamos/Grocery-Store---Web-Project/README.md

 - Come back to the first terminal, take the url link and put it on your browser search bar.

+## Accounts

+If you want to test the website, use the following account for admin:
+- admin@yahoo.br (email) / admin (password)

 ## Problems

 No problems.